 Mission

-Eligibility
+Eligibility Criteria

-In furtherance of its mission, the Board of Directors of the NRRHoF requests nominations of individuals in the history and contemporary operations of railroads in the United States of America for consideration for induction into the Hall of Fame in Galesburg, Illinois.
-To be eligible, nominees must have been deceased for a minimum of ten years.
-Nominations for groups of individuals in recognition of their collective effort or contribution, as well as for entire communities historically tied to railroading, will also be considered.
-Any individual or organization may submit nominations.
+In furtherance of its mission, the Board of Directors of the NRRHF requests nominations of living or deceased individuals in the history and contemporary operations of railroads in the United States of America for consideration for induction.
+Nominees must have been deceased and/or retired from any compensated industry position for a minimum of five years, with no stated intention to return to active employment within the industry.

 Nomination Process